-The long and ever-changing shores, once the destination of Emperors are today a holiday destination.
-The pine forest behind protects the beach, whereas the valleys of land and brackish water are rich in fauna and flora.
+The long and ever-changing shores, once the destination of Emperors, are today a holiday destination.
+The pine forest behind them protects the beach, whereas the land valleys and marshes of brackish water are rich in fauna and flora.

-Follow us in this three-day itinerary across Ravenna, to discover the amazing places that inspired the Supreme Poet... and much more.
+Follow us on this three-day itinerary across Ravenna, to discover the amazing places that inspired the Supreme Poet... and much more.

 The relationship between Dante and the sea emerges many times in his works.
-Even though he was born far from the coast, during his life he touched many shores, on his trips, battles, and legations.
+Even though he was born far from the coast, during his life he touched many shores, on his trips, battles, and diplomatic missions.